mharen/mharen.github.io/_posts/2005/2005-09-08-house-hunting-updates.md

 title: House Hunting Updates
 ---

 Sarah and I found two homes that we really like but after revisiting both homes, one has surfaced as a clear winner.
-Our agent was over late last night preparing an offer for 105 Stoneline Court.
+Our agent was over late last night preparing an offer.

 We chose this house over the other for several reasons.
 Stoneline is in a nicer area with better schools, etc. It is in an area of higher/quicker appreciation.
 The community feels better--we have a community pool, and nearby ballpark and bike path.
 One of the big selling points is land.
 The first house had less and 1/5 acre.
 The house we've chosen sits on 2/5 acre.
 Additionally, two of the 3 adjacent lots (one side and rear) will most likely never have homes on them.
 The rear lot has a pond on it and the side lot is almost completely in a flood plane with poor position and terrain relative to surrounding properties.
 That effectively means that we have a lot more privacy and the feel of a lot more land.
 Obviously all these things translate into a higher cost but it is definitely worth it.